 In every field and sector that you can think of, all employees are entitled to a vast set of rights.
 Over a hundred federal laws that revolve around the safety and health of employees are enacted by the U.S. Department of Labor.
 In addition to these laws, the Occupational Safety and Health Administration also administers a variety of regulations concerning the employees’ general working conditions.
 Each state enforces its own labor laws alongside the existing federal laws, as well.
-If a workplace reported for failing to comply with these regulations.
-Employers can face severe consequences, like lawsuits or penalties.
+If a workplace is reported for failing to comply with these regulations, the employers can face severe consequences, like lawsuits or penalties.

 The 1932 Norris-LaGuardia Act

 This act was passed in 1932 when employees had essentially very minimal to no rights.
 If workers were to partake in any strikes, they would be immediately slammed by a court injunction.
 All that was needed for the court to issue these injunctions was the employer’s testimony.
 In case of lack of cooperation, the workers would have to complete jail time and pay a fine, all without trial nor due process.
 The Norris-LaGuardia Act, however, made it possible for employees to strike without fearing the court’s violation of their rights to strike.
 Workers are now able to help others who are caught up in labor-related disputes, organize through unions, and strike peacefully.

 The 1935 National Labor Relations Act